mangoz39/CompilerProject/README.md

 # CompilerProject
-A little project for compiler course
+A little project for compiler course using PLY(Python-Lex-Yacc)